-One of the most common items found in Puerto Rican bakeries, this sweet and fluffy bread is named after the Spanish island of Mallorca and is perfect with a café con leche (coffee with milk).
-Go heavy on the icing sugar!
+One of the most common items found in Puerto Rican bakeries, this sweet and fluffy bread is named after the Spanish island of Mallorca and is perfect with a cup of coffee.
+Serve with a guava paste and a heavy dusting of icing sugar.

 Turn out onto a lightly floured work surface and knead for 5 minutes or until smooth and elastic.
 Place dough in a greased bowl and cover with plastic wrap.
 Set aside in a warm, draught-free place for 1 hour or until dough doubles in size.

 Punch down dough, then turn out onto a lightly floured surface and shape into a 30 cm x 20 cm rectangle.
 Brush with remaining melted butter, then roll up dough, from short end, to form a roll.
 Trim ends of roll and discard.